euruko/euruko2019.github.io/sponsoring.md

 ### Become a Sponsor
 EuRuKo is the annual European conference that brings all the good news about Ruby and its friends.
 Every year it takes place in a different European city, the location being chosen by the participants.
 As a sponsor you get the opportunity to reach an international crowd of talented developers.
 It is EuRuKo's tradition to offer tickets at a low price in order to offer everyone the possibility to attend.
-Therefore we rely on our sponsors to help us make this event an unforget- table experience for everyone involved.
+Therefore we rely on our sponsors to help us make this event an unforgettable experience for everyone involved.
 Review our packages and learn how your company can benefit from sponsoring the event.

 **About the Conference**
 * 600 participants from all over Europe (and not only) 2 days, single track conference